 Underserved: People lacking access to arts programs, services, or resources due to isolated geographic location, low income, age, race/ethnicity, cultural differences, disability or other circumstances.

-In-kind gifts should be a mirrored in your budget (expense and income).
+In-kind contributions are goods and services that are donated to the project by individuals or organizations other than the applicant.
+To qualify as matching resources, these items also must be listed in the expense budget as in-kind costs.
+The dollar value of these non-cash donations should be calculated at their verifiable fair-market value.
+In other words, in-kind gifts should be a mirrored in your budget (expense and income).
 For example, if you have in-kind printing worth $1,000 - it's in-kind income because it's a donation and it's an in-kind expense - what you would have paid for the printing.

-It is the policy of the Indiana Arts Commission to allow applicants to use in-kind support for up to 50% of their match requirement.
-Here is a sample document that may help with that record-keeping.
-You may want to speak to you accountant or bookkeeper regarding recognition of in-kind support for the purposes of your financial statements.
+Some Indiana Arts Commission grant programs allow applicants to use in-kind support for up to 50% of their match requirement (consult your program guidelines for matching requirements.)
+To project and record in-kind support, here is a template that may help.
+If you use donated space, supplies, and/or volunteer services (i.e., in-kind contributions) as part of your match, you need to maintain proper documentation.
+For help in doing this, see our sample format for recording in-kind (third party) contributions.
+You may want to speak to your accountant or bookkeeper regarding recognition of in-kind support for the purposes of your financial statements

 Persons with Disabilities: The Americans with Disabilities Act defines a person with a disability as one who: Has a physical or mental impairment that substantially limits one or more major life activities; Has a record of such an impairment; or Is regarded as having such an impairment.